JustinLi004/Double-Transposition-Cipher/WORKLOG.md

 ## 5/24
 (15:35)Worked on decode function.
 Somewhat lost.
 Essentially trying to populate a matrix in alphabetical order then pull from there.

+## 5/25
+Still no luck.
+Decode is genuinely baffling me somewhat.
+As far as I can tell I have to keep it on the same column, but it's going rowwise no matter what????

+EDIT: also had encode.java add 'null' characters to potentially make decode.java easier to deal with down the line. still bashing my head against the wall re: decode.java though.

 # Jason Zhou
 ## 5/16 - 5/18